 Load balancers

-A cloud load balancer distributes incoming network traffic between cloud servers in a single bullet.
+A cloud load balancer distributes incoming network traffic between cloud servers in a single pool.
 A load balancer can be used to improve service availability by optimally distributing requests between servers and reducing the load.
 If one server fails, the load balancer will redirect traffic to another suitable server.

 The balancer works at L3-L4 (network load balancer) and L7 (application load balancer) levels.
 For HTTPS traffic balancing, TLS(SSL) certificates from the manager of secrets, see instructions for details TLS(SSL)-certificates of the load balancer.